AKASH-2019/pet_bazaar_bd/README.md

 # petbazaarbd

 It is an ecommerce website for pet lover by creating django with pgsql function procedure.
-It contain all the ecommerce functionality like product view, add to cart, order place, cart details view, order list view along with both admin panel and user panel.
+It contains all the ecommerce functionality like product view, add to cart, order place, cart details view, order list view along with both admin panel and user panel.
 To run website